neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 20. Enter **Broken door** for **Title**, select **San Francisco Main Campus** for **Building**, enter **The main entrance door will not open all the way** for **Details**, and select **Save**.

+> **NOTE**
+>
+> You cannot save images before creating the row in the database.
+Press save and then you may upload a picture.

 ![A screenshot of the new problem report window with all relevant text in each field](02-1/media/image87.png)

 21. Select **Open file** on the **Photo** field.